mgooisu/RPG-Co-Master/README.md

 Descriptions of important characters should be stored at a chapter or campaign scope basis so the character is consistant with players.

 <h4> TODO </h4>
-A general Description of all of the character ojects that are included in the operation of the application and what it does
+<i>A general Description of all of the character ojects that are included in the operation of the application and what it does</i>

 <h1> Scope-Wise management </h1>
 <h2> Campaign </h2>